Is Everlane Getting More Sustainable? Everlane Sustainability Rating

 Everlane Renew Fabric

 When it comes to sustainable fabrics there’s a few ways brands can earn points but the primary one is by sourcing more than 50% of their fabrics more sustainably.
-Everlane’s score in this category went from 0 to 57% of the possible points earned.
+Everlane scored all of the possible points here.

-The main way they did this is by now sourcing more than 50% of their fabrics sustainably.
-They share this information right on their sustainability page
+The main way they did this is by now sourcing well over 50% of their fabrics sustainably.
+You can find this information in their Impact Report and on their sustainability page.

 You can also verify this by doing a spot check: pick 10 random items and answer yes/no to whether the fabrics are more sustainable (ex: organic cotton, alpaca, recycled fibers).
 You’re looking to get more than 5/10 yes.